Rules-Based Approach to Investing

 We often talk about the importance of process.
 September’s action is another great example of this.
 From a process perspective, our attention to market prices (rather than predictions) meant we were proactively shifting our portfolios away from emerging markets ahead of the media frenzy around the Evergrande news.
 At the end of July, our portfolios reduced exposure to emerging markets by as much as 40%.
 In terms of communication, always having a plan via disciplined processes allows us to communicate what is happening and what you can expect.

 In fixed income, we will continue retreating from weaker segments of the yield curve or weaker geographic regions, while moving toward areas that are doing a better job of protecting capital.
-Said another way, we will continue to set aside our egos and listen to what the market data is telling us.
-Whether it is a market insider, member of the Fed, or member of Congress, someone always seems to know, and price usually reflects that knowledge.
+Said another way, we will continue to set aside our egos and listen to what the stock market data is telling us.
+Whether it is a stock market insider, member of the Fed, or member of Congress, someone always seems to know, and price usually reflects that knowledge.

 In closing, we want you to feel confident in the plans you have made and are currently making.
 When you want sound, measured investment advice and expert insights into your asset allocation, contact Solas Wealth.